We know it's not easy funding your studies, and we work hard to provide opportunities for you to apply for additional

 You can expect

 All full-time Fine Art students are provided with a large individual workspace in the Edward James Studios, with access from 8.30am-10pm, seven days a week*.
 In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios also include:

-A self-contained print room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
+A self-contained Print Room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
 Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving, and can access the specialist Arts and Conservation Library.